paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] `const int CREATE_BITCOIN_PUBLIC_KEY = 1;`

 ^
-...is an integer, so, let's say that the integer 1 stands for generating a bitcoin public key, and we want to be able to extract that as the first byte of the message from Elixir.<br />
+...is an integer, so, let's say that the integer 1 stands for creating a bitcoin public key, and we want to be able to extract that as the first byte of the message from Elixir.<br />
 We will need a function that processes a message that includes information about what command is to be called...

 ---